metrafonic/Bobcat300-DebianMinimalDocker/README.md

 # Bobcat300-DebianMinimalDocker
 A minimal docker-compose config for running a helium lora gateway on a bobcat 300.

+## Warning
+Currently having issues with the pf crashing.
+Do not use in prod yet

+## Details
 Currently only tested on the `G285`

 Uses the following docker images: